joshuaheck1/post-install-config/README.md

 <h2>Summary</h2>

 <p>
 This concludes our project.
 We have successfully completed the post-install configurations for osTicket.
-We will put our settings to the test in the next lab as we create and work tickets.
+We will put our settings to the test in the next lab when we create and work tickets as a User, Agent, and Admin.
 Don't forget to Stop (turn off) the VMs in Azure.
 As always, Thank You for your time and viewing this Project.
 We'll see you on the next one! 😎
 </p>
 <br />